 Studies have shown that 57% of internet users refuse to recommend a business with a poorly developed website, and 85% of users seem to believe that a web design on mobile should be equally good or better than that on the desktop.

 Responsive website designs make sure you are able to optimize the user experience by providing them with a design that adapts to their actions and preferences; while eliminating the need for designers to design differently for every new gadget in the market.

 The following are responsive web design benefits:

 These points are not to deflect you from the idea of choosing a responsive design for your website but to give a clear picture of how it still has scope for improvement, like any other concept.

 They are not so much like disadvantages as limitations that can be overcome with time and technological advancements.
-The following are the shortcomings of a responsive web design:
+The following are the shortcomings of a responsive web design techniques: